platanus/activemodel_detailed_errors/README.md

 This is just a temporary gem to bring [this feature](https://github.com/rails/rails/pull/18322) that is scheduled for Rails 5 to the ancient world of Rails 4.
 This is a blatant copy and paste of that PR so full forward compatibility is ensured.

+## ActiveModel Detailed Errors is no longer maintained.

+- We will leave the Issues open as a discussion forum only.
+- We do not guarantee a response from us in the Issues.
+- We are no longer accepting pull requests.

 ## What this does?

 If you didn't read the PR, this is a fix to what `ActiveModel#Error` does.
 When you validate something, you get errors wrapped in this object.
 In Rails 3 and 4, this object just contained a simple **string** with the message of the validation.
 That was a very limited behavior because when you did this: